Chart Color Schemes

 Infrastructure

-Glenroy - West has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Glenroy - West has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely to impact the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact the region.
 Notable ones include Glenroy Structure Plan, 71 May Street Townhouses, 60 Daley Street Townhouses, and Glenroy College Modernisation.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.